tbollenbach/Alpha/README.md

 - Ensure the first instance is fully started before launching others
 - Check that all instances are using the same port in `config.json`

+### Voice chat not working

+- **"Failed to access microphone"**:
+  - Grant microphone permissions when prompted by the browser
+  - Check your system's privacy/security settings
+  - Ensure no other app is using your microphone exclusively

+- **Can't hear other users**:
+  - Make sure they've joined voice and unmuted their mic
+  - Check your system volume and audio output device
+  - Try leaving and rejoining the voice channel

+- **Echo or feedback**:
+  - Use headphones instead of speakers
+  - Ensure other users are also using headphones
+  - Keep microphone away from speakers

+- **Choppy or laggy audio**:
+  - Check your network connection
+  - Close bandwidth-heavy applications
+  - WebRTC works best on local networks or good internet connections

 ## Development